NicheWorks

 Release Guardian

-A Codex-native release preflight and safe-fix guide for checking whether a web repo is ready to ship, with a repository-first flow built around inspection, safe checks, narrow fixes, and structured verdicts.
+A Codex-native release preflight and narrow safe-fix guide for checking whether a web repo is ready to ship, with a repository-first flow built around inspection, practical checks, limited fixes, and structured verdicts.

-Public release published Docs, templates, helper scripts, and self-tests are included in the current repository.
+Public repository available Page last reviewed: 2026-05-06.
+Docs, templates, helper scripts, and self-tests are included in the repository at the time of review.

 Core workflow